manparvesh/SIM/readme.txt

 6.      ware3     ware3      warehouse manager of Singapore warehouse
 7.      ware4     ware4      warehouse manager of Delhi warehouse

-Here is a simple flow that explains tha working of the system:
+Operations and merits of the system:

-1. Addition of an order to inventory:
+1. Addition of products to inventory:
 	-> Purchase member adds order on new order page
-	-> After confirmation from sellers, order is approved -> After getting information from sellers when the order is shipped, the status of order is set to shipped -> Respective Warehouse manager is notified
+	-> After confirmation from sellers, order is approved or updated acordingly.
+	-> After getting information from sellers when the order is shipped, the status of order is set to shipped -> Respective Warehouse manager is notified
-	-> On arrival of order, the status is set to complete and the products are added to inventory -> The tech team checks the quality of all products and adds the defective products to defective list -> Purchase team member is notified
+	-> On arrival of order, the status is set to complete and the products are added to inventory -> He/she can print the details of order and can give the details to workers / tech team.
+	-> The tech team checks the quality of all products and adds the defective products to defective list -> Purchase team member is notified
 	-> He checks the details of order and contacts supplier to correct the same.
+	-> The order can be cancelled before it is completed at any time.

-2. Removal of an order from repository:
+2. Removal of products from inventory:
-	-> Sales member receives the order from customer and enters into the system -> If there are products in warehouse that are less than the required quantity, a "Requirement order" is placed -> The order is edited and only the available items are processed further.
-For requirements, a different order is placed by the purchase team
+	-> Sales member receives the order from customer and enters into the system -> If there are products in warehouse that are less than the required quantity, a "Requirement order" is placed.
+	-> The order is edited and only the available items are processed further.
+For requirements, a different order is placed by the purchase team and when the requirement order is completed, another sales order is created to meet the original needs of the customer.
 	-> When the order is approved, the warehouse manager is notified -> The manager arranges the packing and delivery of the order and sets the status to "shipped" -> When the order is received by the customer, the order is set as received and the products are removed from the list.